frgfm/drone-swarm/README.md

 ## Installation

 This program was built for Unix system.
-The only dependency for those is gtk3 which is required for the interface.
+The only dependency to get the simulation running is gtk3 (requirement for the interface).

 ```bash
 sudo apt-get update && sudo apt-get install build-essential libgtk-3-dev